This is your “official” weekend getaway in McKinney, Texas, to enjoy with friends and family.

 McKinney’s Second Saturday Art On The Square (PM)

-Visit during the city’s Second Saturday on the Square of the month when shop owners stay open late, and live music is everywhere in the square.
+Visit during the city’s Second Saturday McKinney on the Square, when shop owners stay open late, and live music is everywhere in the square.
 You’ll love the entertainment, late-night shopping, and dining; there is something for everyone to enjoy.

 Most shop owners even host light snacks and beverages to invite you in.
 It is a festive and welcoming time to enjoy the square and get a chance to experience the local community vibe.
 Whether you’ve lived here for years or are a first-time visitor, Second Saturday is a great time to rediscover something new about Downtown McKinney.